oculus54/Git-Auto-Pilot/README.md

 # Git-Auto-Pilot 🤖💻

-An intelligent, context-aware command-line assistant that translates natural language into functional OS and Git commands.
+An intelligent, context-aware command-line assistant that translates natural language into Git commands.
 The repository showcases a highly specialized, safe, open-source Git assistant powered by **Qwen 2.5 Coder** via Hugging Face.

 ---